Thermal dilepton polarization and dynamics of the QCD plasma in relativistic heavy-ion collisions

-In Fig.~\ref{fig:labth_pT0}, we show $\lambda_{\theta}$ as a function of transverse momentum $\pT$ in the LMR and the IMR, where contributions from different stages of the fireball evolution are also displayed.
 In a given range of invariant mass, $\lambda_\theta$ increases as a function of $\pT$.
 The behavior is consistent with that observed earlier: as the transverse momentum grows, the influence of the invariant mass shrinks, bringing the kinematics closer to those of real photons.
 In that limit, the transverse polarization dominates over the longitudinal.
 In the fluid dynamical environment, the exact value is also affected by the averaging over the flow.
-For the opposite limit $\pT \to 0 $, we observe that $ \lambda_{\theta} $ does not vanish, which can also be attributed to the non-zero flow velocity of the medium in the HX frame of the dilepton.
+For the opposite limit $\pT \to 0 $, we observe that $ \lambda_{\theta} $ does not vanish, which can also be attributed to the nonzero flow velocity of the medium in the HX frame of the dilepton.

 Since gluon-mediated processes only contribute to dilepton polarization at NLO (and beyond), the corresponding enhancement of $\lambda_\theta$ in the IMR window, if experimentally confirmed, could be taken as a flag for such elementary QCD interactions.
-Moreover, the behaviour of $\lambda_\theta(\pT)$ could indicate the relative abundance of quarks and gluons: a larger $\lambda_\theta(\pT)$ means a greater gluon-quark ratio during the pre-equilibrium stage than that in thermal equilibrium, as is clear in the bottom panel of Fig.~\ref{fig:labth_pT0}.
-It is therefore very promising that the $\pT$ dependence of $\lambda_{\theta}$ in the IMR will offer valuable insights into the pre-equilibrium stage of heavy-ion collisions in future studies.
+Moreover, the behavior of $\lambda_\theta(\pT)$ could indicate the relative abundance of quarks and gluons: a larger $\lambda_\theta(\pT)$ means a greater gluon-quark ratio during the preequilibrium stage than that in thermal equilibrium, as is clear in the bottom panel of Fig.~\ref{fig:labth_pT0}.
+It is therefore very promising that the $\pT$ dependence of $\lambda_{\theta}$ in the IMR will offer valuable insights into the preequilibrium stage of heavy-ion collisions in future studies.

-{\it \textbf{Summary.}---} In this letter, we perform the first study of dilepton polarization phenomenology using multi-stage heavy-ion collision simulations for $\sqrts = 5.02$~TeV Pb+Pb collisions at the LHC.
+{\it \textbf{Summary.}---} In this Letter, we perform the first study of dilepton polarization phenomenology using multistage heavy-ion collision simulations for $\sqrts = 5.02$~TeV Pb+Pb collisions at the LHC.
 We employed NLO thermal emission rates in our analysis, which were coupled with the local temperature and flow velocity provided by the complete evolution history of the heavy-ion simulation.